owiber/postMessageChannel/README.md

 ### Async Methods

 Methods may be asynchronous.
-Use `this.async();` and then call the returned function when finished.
+Use `this.async()`, then call the returned function when finished.

 ```javascript
 var pmc = postMessageChannel({